Skip to main content

 • Shop in advance: It is best to buy groceries, drinks, ice, bread, or meat for grilling no later than April 30.

-• Fuel up early: In many places, fueling up is possible even on the holiday, but it is more relaxed beforehand.
+• Refuel in good time: In many places, refueling is possible even on the holiday, but it is more relaxed beforehand.

-• Have some cash on hand: Cards and digital payments often work, but cash is still useful for smaller purchases.
+• Have some cash with you: Cards and digital payments often work, but cash is still useful for smaller purchases.

-• Check travel plans in advance: If you are on the move, it is better to look up connections, meeting points, or departure times beforehand.
+• Check travel plans in advance: If you are on the move, check connections, meeting points, or departure times beforehand.

 • Think about sun and water: Even in early May, it can still get warm during the day.

 • Stay flexible with timing: If you are invited somewhere, try not to plan too tightly.
-Holidays often unfold more loosely than a fixed schedule suggests.
+Holidays often unfold more loosely than a fixed schedule.

 ❓ Frequently Asked Questions (FAQ)